 It's no surprise that Canadians are looking for tech exposure.
-After all, the COVID-19 pandemic has placed a spotlight on "work from home" solutions to keep people safe.
+After all, many people's lives changed during the COVID-19 pandemic, with many folks working from home and embracing other technological innovations.

 In fact, all the pandemic has done is guarantee more rapid adoption of technology here in Canada.

 However, buying individual stocks is extremely hard.
 As such, many Canadians are looking for Canadian tech ETFs to not only get exposure here in Canada but south of the border as well.

 In this article, I'm going to go over some Canadian ETFs that can get you single-click exposure to all of the popular technology options in North America.

 First, let's start with Canada's number one option.

 The top Canadian tech ETFs to buy right now

 |1 Yr Return

 |iShares S&P/TSX Capped Information Tech Index ETF (TSE:XIT)

 |TD Global Technology Leaders Index ETF (TSE:TEC)